 |Jiyang Zhou||The Educational Alliance (New York, NY)||Ambassador Finalist|

 About Money Matters: Make It Count

 Funded and co-developed by Charles Schwab Foundation, Boys & Girls Clubs of America’s Money Matters program is designed to promote money management skills among teens, ages 13-18.
-The program consists of fun, interactive activities and exercises on topics such as prioritizing needs vs. wants, budgeting responsibly, using credit wisely and saving for college.
+The program consists of fun, interactive activities and exercises on topics such as prioritizing expenses, budgeting responsibly, using credit wisely, and saving for college.
 The program is targeted primarily at teens from underserved communities.

 For more than 100 years, Boys & Girls Clubs of America (GreatFutures.org) has enabled young people most in need to achieve great futures as productive, caring, responsible citizens.
-Today, more than 4,000 Clubs serve nearly 4 million young people annually through Club membership and community outreach.
-Clubs are located in cities, towns, public housing and on Native lands throughout the country, and serve military families in BGCA-affiliated Youth Centers on U.S. military installations worldwide.
-They provide a safe place, caring adult mentors, fun, friendship, and high-impact youth development programs on a daily basis during critical non-school hours.
+Today, nearly 4,000 Boys & Girls Clubs serve some 4 million children and teens through Club membership and community outreach.
+Clubs are located in cities, towns, public housing and on Native American lands throughout the country, and serve military families in BGCA-affiliated Youth Centers on U.S. military installations worldwide.
+Clubs provide a safe place, caring adult mentors, fun and friendship, and high-impact youth development programs on a daily basis during critical non-school hours.
 Priority programs emphasize academic success, good character and citizenship, and healthy lifestyles.
 In a Harris Survey of alumni, 57 percent said the Club saved their lives.
 National headquarters are located in Atlanta.
-Learn more at www.bgca.org/facebook and bgca.org/twitter.
+Learn more at bgca.org/facebook and bgca.org/twitter.